 If you are employed at the University of Copenhagen as a Postdoc, Assistant Professor, Associate Professor or Professor, you may be eligible for the researcher tax scheme.
 It entails a flat rate tax of currently 32.84 percent for a period of 84 months.
 The researcher tax consists of an 8% labour market contribution and 27 % tax.
 The 27 % tax is calculated after the deduction of the 8 % labour market contribution.

 The researcher tax scheme only applies to salary from the University of Copenhagen.
 Other income will be taxed according to the regular tax rules.
 If you do have other income, you will have the same liabilities as described above under the Regular Danish tax scheme.

 In order to be covered by the flat rate tax of 32.84%, it is a requirement that you are hired in a post doc position or above and that you have not been tax liable to Denmark 10 years prior to your employment at the University of Copenhagen.

-- IMPORTANT NOTICE: This also means that if you register in Denmark more than one month prior to the beginning of your employment, you will not be eligible for the researcher taxation.
+- IMPORTANT NOTICE: This also means that if your entry date to Denmark is more than one month prior to the beginning of your employment, you will not be eligible for the researcher taxation.
 Furthermore, if you have a gap in your employment of more than one month and keep your address in Denmark, you may not be eligible to continue on the researcher taxation.

 Researcher taxation needs to be approved by both the University and SKAT.
 In order to apply for the researcher tax, you must follow these steps: